Skip to main content

 ZipWindows

 Bundles files into a ZIP archive, transfers, and extracts them using the PowerShell ExtractArchive command on Windows targets.
-This strategy is designed for .zip artifacts and is ideal when deploying to Windows hosts with PowerShell 5.0 or later.
+This strategy is for .zip artifacts and is ideal for Windows hosts with PowerShell 5.0 or later.

-This strategy does not retain POSIX file permissions.
+POSIX file permissions are not retained.
 Standard Windows ACLs are applied during extraction.
-If you are deploying on older versions of Windows (earlier than Server 2016), you may need to upgrade PowerShell to meet requirements.
+For older Windows versions (earlier than Server 2016), upgrade PowerShell to meet requirements.

 Limitation: